December:

 Tonight I have walked with you

-along the deaf lanes of sleep,
+along the muted avenues of sleep,

 and now that it is morning